Design Your Home

 Understanding the Importance of Line in Interior Design

-- Lines also play a crucial role in architecture and furniture placement, contributing to the neatness and organization of the space while influencing how room elements are perceived in relation to one another.Â
+Vertical lines create the illusion of height in spaces with low ceilings, while horizontal lines add stability and calmness.
+Lines also play a crucial role in architecture and furniture placement, contributing to organization and influencing how room elements relate to one another.

 Read also – Interior Design Basic Concepts, Elements and Principles